k-capehart/blog/content/about/index.md

 sharingLinks = ['']
 showReadingTime = false
 showDate = false
+showWordCount = false
 +++

 <br/>

-Kyle Capehart is a Software Engineer based in Orlando, Florida.
+Kyle Capehart is a Software Engineer and open-source contributor.
 He has a computer science degree from the University of Central Florida.

 He can usually be found reading a book, playing video games, or going for a run.
 He eagerly awaits the day when science advances far enough to allow him to do all three at once.
 He is also an aspiring writer of science fiction and fantasy.

-Ask him about his cat, Brisket.
+He lives in Central Florida with his partner and a cat who reigns supreme.

 View [Resume](https://raw.githack.com/k-capehart/resume/master/kyle_capehart_resume.pdf)